aws/aws-dotnet-deploy/site/content/docs/commands/project.md

 ### Description
 Generates and saves the [deployment CDK project](../deployment-projects/index.md) in a user provided directory path without proceeding with a deployment.
 Allows user to customize the CDK project before deploying the application.

+* The `--output` switch sets the directory where the deployment project will be saved.
+* The `--project-display-name` switch sets the name that will be shown when the .NET project is being deployed.

 ### Examples

-Creates a deployment project based on the .NET project in the current directory.
-The new deployment project will be saved to a sibling directory called CustomDeploymentProject.
-The project display name _"Team custom deployment project"_ will be displayed to users when selecting a publish target when deploying with the custom deployment project.
+This example creates a deployment project from the .NET project in the current directory.
+The  deployment project will be saved to a sibling directory called CustomDeploymentProject.
+The name _"Team custom deployment project"_ will be displayed in the list of the available deployment options.

     dotnet aws deployment-project generate --output ../CustomDeploymentProject --project-display-name "Team custom deployment project"